meepmeme/meepmeme.github.io/README.md

 ## Quick Explanation

-if you see weird symbols, then you should use a markdown extensions *this is a modified version of another site i made, so it might be broken.*
+if you see weird symbols, then you should use a markdown extension

+*this is a modified version of another site i made, so it might be broken.*

 ### my stuff